-From the main screen:

-press Tools to enter the Tools sub-menu.
+From the main screen shown in Figure 3-2, press Tools to enter this sub-menu.
 Here you can set preferences, adjust system settings, perform system tests and manage files.
 You will see the screen shown in Figure 4-1: